preprio/prepr-nextjs/README.md

 PREPR_ENV=
 ```

-Certain functionality like the PreviewBar component requires the `PREPR_ENV` environment variable to be set to `preview`.
+If you want to include the PreviewBar component in your project, set the `PREPR_ENV` environment variable to `preview`.
-To prevent unwanted display of the PreviewBar component in production, you can set the `PREPR_ENV` environment variable to `production`.
+When you're launching your project to production, then set the `PREPR_ENV` environment variable to `production`.
+This way, the PreviewBar component doesn't get displayed on a live web app.

 Next, we will implement the PreprMiddleware function.
 Navigate to your `middleware.js` or the `middleware.ts`
 file.
 If you don't have this file, you can create it in the root of your project.